 Over the last 4 years Lynne has played an active role on the APFPS committee and enjoyed working with other parents and teachers to put on events for the children and raise money for the school.
 Now as a parent Governor Lynne is committed to building on those close working relationships she has already established with the staff and management at Penair School and work with them to implement new initiatives and surpass the targets set by OFSTED.

-Marie has always lived in Cornwall, and currently works for BT Cornwall managing a team that provides payroll and HR Administration Services to Cornwall Council directorates, schools and associated employers.
+Marie has always lived in Cornwall, and currently works for Cornwall Council managing a team that provides payroll and HR Administration Services to Cornwall Council directorates, schools and associated employers.
 As part of her role Marie is familiar with the School Teachers Pay and Conditions Document, as well as the terms and conditions for support staff in schools.

 During her career Marie has undertaken many courses, including the Certificate in Personnel Practice, and an HNC in Business and Finance.
 She is currently in the final year of studying for a Foundation Degree in Payroll Management.

 Marie is married to Andrew, and they have 2 daughters, the elder of whom is at Penair.

 Marie has been a Parent Governor since March 2014, and has recently been appointed as Chair of the Raising Achievement Committee; Marie is also Penair’s nominated Safeguarding and Child in Care Governor.

 Marie believes that all pupils are capable of achieving great things within the right environment and support system, and if they are given the right opportunities.
 Marie would like to ensure that all children receive not only the very best education but also leave the school as “well-rounded” individuals.

 Jackie has worked in school business management in both the primary and secondary sector for 20 years and served as a member of her own school’s leadership team for 12 years her areas of strength are a deep understanding and knowledge, on both a strategic and operational level of schools.